mimik-mimOE-ai/mimOE-ai-developer-guide/readme.md

 From a developer's point of view, the vital thing to understand about mimOE.ai is that the technology is a collection of deployment units. edgeEngine is the deployment unit that needs to be installed on any machine that implements mimOE.ai.
 The other deployment units are the various AI-focused microservices published by mimik, `mILM`, `mAI`, `mKB`, and `mModelStore`.
 You'll learn how to use these microservices in sections to come.

-## Key features and benefits of mimOE.ai
+## Key Features and Benefits of mimOE.ai

 Its key features are: